Master of Science

 BMG858 Applied Research Project 60 credits

 All modules are delivered 'executive style' over a flexible six week block format and completed across two academic years.
-Distance learning means that you can access course materials online at a time that suits you and you are not required to attend live classes.

 Assessment will be 100% coursework assessed.